-While there are known to scientists, these four aflatoxins (B1, B2, G1, and G2) have been identified as .
+While there are known to scientists, these four aflatoxins (B1, B2, G1, and G2) have been identified as the most dangerous to human health.
 Additionally, aflatoxins B1 and B2 can be metabolized by the body to produce aflatoxins M1 and M2 which , including carcinogenicity and genotoxic activity.
 Ochratoxin A is a concern as, while its exact health effects on humans are unclear, overexposure to the toxin has been .

 “Exposure to high levels of mycotoxins can be extremely dangerous, especially if the exposure is long-term,” said Amanda Horodyski, the microbiology lab manager at the Maryland-based cannabis and hemp testing laboratory, , to Analytical Cannabis.

 “The mycotoxins relevant to cannabis, aflatoxin and ochratoxin, have been shown to be carcinogenic,” Horodyski continues.
 “Consumption or inhalation of high levels aflatoxin B1, B2, G1, and, G2 have been shown to cause liver damage.
 Ochratoxin A has also been demonstrated to be an immune suppressor and can cause kidney damage.”

 “Mycotoxins are extremely difficult to break down, making them a dangerous toxin to find in cannabis,” Horodyski warns.